VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/units.md

 | 3E2 m    | Three Hectometers
 | 4E3 m    | Four Kilometers

-Most likely you had a science teacher in high school or college make you do this at some point.
+Most likely, you had a science teacher in high school or college make you do this at some point.
 But they probably didn't explain how useful this is an aid to intuition, not just calculation.

 ### Reading Graphs